Why Choose UMKC?

-- Our Ph.D. program is an affordable, nationally based program that can be completed online or on campus.
-Work at your own pace, from the comfort of your own home, while you receive the same quality education as our on-campus students.
+- Our Ph.D. program is an affordable, nationally ranked program that is completed online with only two required campus visits.
+Work from the comfort of your own home, while receiving a great quality education.

 - The UMKC Ph.D. program is recognized for its innovative and effective use of technology.
 Our program will ensure you are up-to-date with the latest in nursing and health care.

 - Our program is also extremely affordable.
 We offer in-state tuition in states we are authorized to deliver our program.
 U.S. News & World Report recognized us as one of the top 10 schools in the nation for affordable online graduate nursing programs.

 A UMKC Ph.D. in Nursing prepares nurse scientists, capable of performing original research using a variety of methodologies.
 We develop nurse leaders for research and academic careers, adept at advancing the discipline of nursing through research, education, and improvement in health care outcomes.

 Our faculty will guide your experience as you develop a plan of study and begin your research career.
 The program offers you a chance to explore a subject you’re passionate about while contributing to the overall health care industry.
 Our curriculum is designed to prepare you for a career in research, academia, or health care leadership.
 We have options for a BSN to Ph.D. and Masters to Ph.D.

 The Value of Real-World Experience

 We understand the value of practical real-world experience, and while many online degrees struggle to offer this, at UMKC we pride ourselves on offering a more interactive experience to our graduate nursing students.